iotaledger/iota-wiki/tutorials/pages/shimmerevm-hardhat.md

 npx hardhat run scripts/deploy.js --network shimmerevm-testnet
 ```

-The contract will be deployed on ShimmerEVM Testnet, and you can check the deployment status here: [<explorer link>](https://explorer.evm.testnet.shimmer.network/)
+The contract will be deployed on ShimmerEVM Testnet, and you can check the deployment status here on the [explorer](https://explorer.evm.testnet.shimmer.network/).

 And Voila!
 You've successfully deployed your first Hardhat Smart Contract on ShimmerEVM.